Ay-can/booky/README.md

 # booky
 booky is a minimalistic TUI tool for managing your growing book collection.

-It is writtin in Rust and uses [Diesel](https://diesel.rs/) as it's ORM together with Sqlite.
-The Tui is created using the awesome Rust crate called [ratatui](https://crates.io/crates/ratatui)
+It is writtin in Rust and uses [diesel](https://diesel.rs/) as it's orm together with sqlite.
+The tui is created using the awesome Rust crate called [ratatui](https://crates.io/crates/ratatui)

 ## Motivation
 After learning Rust for 10 days I wanted to start a small project that I could personally use.
 I live inside my terminal like the cool kids, so I wanted to create a small tool that could make it easy for me to manage my growing book collection.